KDE/digikam-doc/README.md

 Sphinx allows to generate PDF using Latex engine in background, but this converter as several limitations, as the non support of WEBP format used for screenshots and screen-casts.

+Note: unlike EPUB, PDF is only for print purpose.
+During conversion video screen-casts will be converted as still images, and all Internet links will be dropped.

+### Using Calibre

-An alternative is to install [Calibre](https://calibre-ebook.com/) and to convert the EPUB target to PDF like this:
+Install [Calibre](https://calibre-ebook.com/) and to convert the EPUB target to PDF like this:

 `ebook-convert build/epub/DigikamManual.epub build/epub/DigikamManual.pdf`

 The PDF file is generated in `build/epub`.
 Open the file `DigikamManual.pdf` in your preferred PDF reader.

-Note: unlike EPUB, PDF is only for print purpose.
-During conversion video screen-casts will be converted as still images, and all Internet links will be dropped.
+### Using PanDoc

+Another tool to convert EPUB to PDF is [PanDoc](https://pandoc.org/) with the [weasyprint](https://weasyprint.org/) engine.
+Install both on your computer and convert EPUB target to PDF like this:

+`pandoc --pdf-engine=weasyprint build/epub/DigikamManual.epub -o build/epub/DigikamManual.pdf`

 ## Rationale